Leonina013/GCOSingle/README.md

 Single cell analysis is a cutting-edge technique that allows researchers to study the genetic, transcriptomic, proteomic, and metabolic characteristics of individual cells, as opposed to bulk analysis where data is averaged over a large number of cells.
 This approach provides a high-resolution view of cellular heterogeneity within a population, revealing insights into cellular function, differentiation, and disease mechanisms that would otherwise be obscured.

-Select the Raw Count/Expression Matrix tab to do analysis on a single file CCA Integration is used to do integrated analysis on multiple files.
+-Select the Raw Count/Expression Matrix tab to do analysis on a single file

+-CCA Integration is used to do integrated analysis on multiple files.

-Differential Expression tab allows the user to view the DE Genes across a single file or multiple files and conditions.
+-Differential Expression tab allows the user to view the DE Genes across a single file or multiple files and conditions.

-The Monocle3 workflow is used for trajectory analysis of cells If you want to save the analysis, you may use the Save tab and save the RDS file for later use.
+-The Monocle3 workflow is used for trajectory analysis of cells

+-If you want to save the analysis, you may use the Save tab and save the RDS file for later use.

 ## RDS Analysis